xrstf/guzzle.github.com/_sources/guide/http/caching.txt

 Cache revalidation
 ------------------

 If the cache plugin determines that a response to a GET request needs revalidation, a conditional GET is transferred to the origin server.
 If the origin server returns a 304 response, then a response containing the merged headers of the cached response with the new response and the entity body of the cached response is returned.
+Custom revalidation strategies can be injected into a CachePlugin if needed.

 Cache adapters
 --------------